SumitKaushik1/Manual-Testing-Projects/README.md

 - Bug: An issue affecting software functionality.

+- Sprint: In Jira, a sprint is a fixed period, typically one to four weeks, where a team works on a defined set of tasks or user stories.

+- Story Point: In Jira, a story point is a relative measure used by agile teams to estimate the effort required for completing user stories or tasks.

 - In Jira's hierarchy:

     - Epic: Represents a large body of work that can be broken down into smaller tasks or user stories.